 Air Quality and Maintenance

 - Gas: Gas fireplaces require a little bit of dusting every now and then and are just about maintenance free.
-It is recommended that you get your gas fireplace cleaned and adjusted yearly by a specialist to keep it working both safely and efficiently.
+It is suggested that you get your gas fireplace cleaned and adjusted yearly by a specialist to keep it working both safely and efficiently.